the-Arioch/Spring4D/README.md

 2. added demo for "auto clock-cursor events" for building GUI, using some Deltics code too, [bug 52](https://bitbucket.org/sglienke/spring4d/issues/52/).

-3. fixed [bug 338](https://bitbucket.org/sglienke/spring4d/issues/338) - the stock installer does tells developer intallation was OPK when unit tests failed.
+3. fixed [bug 338](https://bitbucket.org/sglienke/spring4d/issues/338) - the stock installer tells a developer intallation was OK when unit tests failed.
 Due to a typo in GUI calling code.
 Stefan, sadly, says "not a bug".

 -----------